RadkevichP/actions-learning-pathway/README.md

+## Learning GitHub Actions project
+This repo is used during the training.

 ## Essentials of GitHub Actions learning pathway demo repository

 This repository contains the core web application files and configuration you'll need to follow along through the [Essentials of automated application deployment with GitHub Actions & GitHub Pages](https://resources.github.com/learn/pathways/essentials/automated-application-deployment-with-github-actions-and-pages) module.